datopia/pixyll/_drafts/hitchhiker.md

 <span class="small">Figure 4: Elements propagate first to fill up append logs of hitchhiking-elements that wait for an event to propagate them down the tree.</span>
 </div>

-First we insert 14 and observe that it just requires one write operation to the root node as can be seen in _Figure 4_.
-But observe that the root node's append log is now full.
-Where will the elements go in the next step?
-To the right of it in the index node.
-But the append log there is also full.
-Let's insert the next element $$-1$$ to the root node:
+First we insert 14, observing that it requires a single write operation on the root node's log per _Figure 4_ --- leaving the root's append log at capacity.
+Let's tempt fate and attempt to insert another element, -1:

 <div class="center diag" style="width: 100%">
 <img src="/images/hh_insert3.png">
 <br/>
 <span class="small">Figure 5: An insert causes an overflow and flushes the elements down to the leaf nodes.</span> </div>

-The append log will overflow and the elements 13 and 14 go to the right, causing another flush there as can be seen in _Figure 5_.
+The root's append log overflows, and the elements 13 and 14 move rightwards, causing another flush per _Figure 5_.
 This triggers their insertion into the data node of the B+ tree on the lowest level.
 Note how this operation on the B+ tree also causes the B+ tree index node split.
 Critical for the reduction in I/O costs is the fact that the newly inserted element -1 only